Tips for camping in a travel trailer

 But one time we attempted to get it but it wasn’t avail.
 That enticed my then husband and I to purchase a 24 foot used travel trailer.
 It was wonderful!
 It even had bunk beds and a living room with a couch!
 My son basically grew up in that thing as we parked it full season at a nearby campsite resort for many years.

 But then one day, I ended up on my own with a little truck that couldn’t pull the big guy.
-So I sold it and purchased this 16 footer.
-And that’s where we are today.
-I can tow my own travel trailer which is the coolest thing ever!
+So I sold it and purchased a 16 footer.
+I could finally tow my own travel trailer which is the coolest thing ever!

 Our Terry isn’t fancy, but it’s nice.
 It’s super clean and in good shape and not too terribly tacky by tacky standards. (you can see the inside of the trailer HERE) It could use some updating like many see online, but to be honest, I haven’t been inspired to do a thing to it.